 There are many steps involved in creating a data strategy, but it is something that organisations can do themselves.
 Check out Datamine’s free whitepaper to the right on creating data strategies to learn more about them and begin the process yourself.

-If you’ve already created a data strategy and are still not seeing true value from analytics, you should look into creating an analytics roadmap to accelerate your progress with the guidance of an expert third party.
+If you’ve already created a data strategy and are still not seeing true value from analytics, you should look into creating an analytics roadmap to accelerate your progress with the guidance of a third party expert.
 Getting external advice on a roadmap is useful for two main reasons:

-- You get fresh eyes on what you’re doing, and hopefully a more objective opinion about whether current practises can actually be transferred to new ones
+- You get fresh eyes on what you’re doing, and hopefully a more objective opinion about whether current practices can actually be transferred to new ones

 - You get access to significantly more expertise from previous transformations, whether in your industry or another